JOFELPJ04/.github.io/README.md

-# Jofel P Jestin - Personal Website
+# Thanks for stopping by!

 Welcome to my personal website!
 I am a second-year engineering student passionate about technology and innovation.